petereberle/petereberle/projects.md

 # blue moon vol. 33
 * ![](images/Bluemoon_cover_shot.jpg)
 * "blue moon" is a Whitman College art and literature magazine produced by student volunteers.
-I served as Layout & Digial Media Editor during the 2019-2020 academic year.
+I served as Layout & Digital Media Editor during the 2019-2020 academic year.
 During layout week, I coordinated a team of student editors and staff members to build volume 33 in Adobe InDesign.
-Together, we redesigned the magazine's layout, font heirarchy and integrated graphics.
+Together, we redesigned the magazine's layout, font hierarchy and integrated graphics.

 	**Technologies:** InDesign, Illustrator, Photoshop